TUNISIA – Tunis & Mediterranean Coast

 Back in Tunis for 2 nights before my flight to Beirut, I took it easy and headed out to

-Sidi Bou Saïd, one of the prettiest spots in Tunisia.
-Thirty minutes up the TGM line, it has cascading bougainvillea, bright-blue window grills, narrow, steep cobbled streets, glimpses of coast and is a tour-bus favourite.
+Sidi Bou Saïd is one of the prettiest spots in Tunisia.
+Thirty minutes up the TGM line, it has cascading bougainvillea, bright-blue window grills, narrow, steep cobbled streets, glimpses of the coast and is a tour bus favourite.

 12 young Koreans (2 studying Arabic in Tunisia and 10 tourists) had invaded the hostel when I returned.
 Spending all 2 weeks only in Tunis, they sang songs all evening and wrote out serious dissertations on how they were feeling about things.

 Leaving Tunis: At 5:30 on the 24th, I got a taxi to the airport (6TD).
-Exchange your dinars before passing through security – everything in duty free must be paid for in euros and the only place to spend them is an unbelievably expensive café (there are no money changers after security).
-This was my 18th immigration I have gone through with my damaged Canadian passport (so much for all the fear mongering of our consulates and embassies).
+Exchange your dinars before passing through security – everything duty-free must be paid for in euros and the only place to spend them is an unbelievably expensive café (there are no money changers after security).
+This was the 18th immigration I have gone through with my damaged Canadian passport (so much for all the fear-mongering of our consulates and embassies).

 CARTHAGE